“I see no reason to panic” Interview in der Frankfurter Allgemeinen Sonntagszeitung

 If you now look at inflation and at the ECB's mandate, safeguarding price stability, would you say this warrants any action by the central bank?

 We agree on the ECB Governing Council that monetary policy needs to be expansionary at present.
-However, our June forecast indicates that inflation will rise gradually and return to a level in 2021 that is not far from the target of “below 2%”.
+However, our June forecast indicates that inflation will rise gradually and return to a level in 2021 that is not far from the target of “just below 2%”.
 The current debate centres around the question of how strongly the ECB needs to respond if price pressures diminish, and what the impact and side effects of individual measures will be.

 What exactly is so bad about having an inflation rate that hovers for a time between 1% and 1.5% rather than close to 2%?